 The people we feature in the film: click here

-The film expands to include other industries and society in general.
+Not finding many answers within her profession, she decides to expand her search to include other industries and society in general.

 - feels she has done all the “right things” in college to position herself for success as she entered her first job,